Flagsmith/flagsmith-docs/docs/clients/flutter.md

 ### Retrieving feature flags for your project

-**For full documentation visit [https://docs.flagsmith.com/](https://docs.flagsmith.com/)**

 Sign Up and create an account at [https://flagsmith.com/](https://flagsmith.com/)

-In your application, initialise the BulletTrain client with your API key:
+In your application, initialise the Flagsmith client with your API key:

 ```dart
 final flagsmithClient = FlagsmithClient(